Painful intelligence: What AI can tell us about human suffering: Metacognition and observing the nature of mind

-There is one more very particular form of attentional control operating in mindfulness meditation, especially in more advanced stages of the practice: direction of attention and awareness to a metacognitive level.
-Metacognition means here cognition about cognition, as in, for example, thinking about one's own thoughts, or observing one's own perceptual processes.
+There is one more form of attentional control operating in mindfulness meditation, especially in more advanced stages of the practice: direction of attention and awareness to a metacognitive level.
+Metacognition means cognition about cognition: for example, thinking about one's own thoughts, or observing one's own perceptual processes.
 In such a case, the ``higher'', metacognitive part of your mind is observing the ``normal'' thinking or perceiving part of your mind.\footnote{\citep{beran2012foundations,proust2010metacognition,fleming2012metacognition}.
-An increase in metacognition is one of the more robust findings in studies of mindfulness training \citep{lao2016cognitive}.} Such metacognition is presumably possible because of the parallel and distributed nature of brain function, which means one part of the brain can observe what is happening in another part.
+An increase in metacognition is one of the more robust findings in studies of mindfulness training \citep{lao2016cognitive}.
+Interestingly, one important function of metacognition is assessing the uncertainty of perceptions and cognitions \citep{fleming2024metacognition}; presumably uncontrollability and even unsatisfactoriness have a similar link to metacognition.} Such metacognition is presumably possible because of the parallel and distributed nature of brain function, which means one part of the brain can observe what is happening in another part.

-An obvious utility of such metacognition is enabling introspection that allows you to understand the processes underlying your thinking, emotions, and desires.
+An obvious utility of metacognition is that it enables introspection, which allows you to understand the processes underlying your thinking, emotions, and desires.
 This is of course the goal of a multitude of psychotherapeutic systems.
-However, the practice of meditation, especially in a Buddhist context, can go much deeper in this respect, and a well developed metacognitive attitude is seen as interesting in its own right. {awareness|see{consciousness}} Development of metacognition could be seen as another example of perceptual learning discussed above.
+However, the practice of meditation, especially in a Buddhist context, can go much deeper in this respect, and a well developed metacognitive attitude is seen as interesting in its own right. {awareness|see{consciousness}} Such development of metacognition can be seen as another example of perceptual learning discussed above.